Soft and fluffy Brown Pandesal made of bread flour and wholemeal flour with an option to add flaxseed meal. It’s nicely chewy with a touch of sweet.

 - Line the baking dish with parchment paper.
 Lightly roll the shaped dough in bread crumbs, shake off excess then place inside the baking tray.
 Make sure that the dough is arranged two inches apart.
 Cover with a towel or cloth and let it rise for 40mins to 1 hour.

 - Meanwhile, preheat oven at 175c/ 350f 15 minutes before the dough rolls finish rising.

 - Bake the pandesal for 15 to 18 minutes until it turns toasted brown.
 If you're using two racks, switch the trays after 12 minutes so all the rolls will brown evenly.

 - Serve warm with your favorite palaman (spread) and coffee of course!

 - Make sure the water is lukewarm before putting in the yeast.
 If it’s too hot the yeast will die.
 If it’s cold, the yeast will not activate.
 The added sugar helps the yeast activate better.

-- Add more flour only when dough is too wet and clings heavily to the sides of the bowl.
+- Add more flour only when the dough is too wet and clings heavily to the sides of the bowl.

-- You can use pure all-purpose flour when making pandesal.
+- You can use pure all-purpose flour when making this pandesal.
 Note that the texture will be softer and less chewy.

 Last Updated on